 Unfortunately, it’s common for people to develop chronic issues as a result of a seemingly minor accident.
 What’s worse, you may not be aware that you’ve been injured immediately following the accident.

 Chiropractic care is the best option for musculoskeletal injuries, including those suffered in car accidents.
-As a chiropractor, Dr. Danielle can treat many of these injuries without drugs or surgery.
+Many of these injuries can be effectively treated without drugs or surgery.
 Fortunately, the injuries suffered in most minor auto accidents don’t require surgery and drugs.
-However, if prescription drugs and/or surgery are required to restore you to optimal functionality, Dr. Danielle will provide guidance in finding the right resources to help you achieve this goal.

 Here are the top three reasons to choose chiropractic care after a car accident in Martin County, FL